kristijanbartol/general-3d-humans/README.md

 ## Introduction

+Ever tried to run a pretrained multi-view 3D pose estimation on your own data?
+We address the problem that these models perform significantly worse on novel camera arrangements, if it's even possible to run them.
 This is the source code for the CVPR 2022 paper [Generalizable Human Pose Triangulation](https://arxiv.org/abs/2110.00280).

-The repository will soon contain the complete instructions and demos for training and inference of the models.
+✅ **Latest release:** (v0.1)

-**Latest release:** Inference script (assuming previously extracted 2D keypoints and known camera parameters) - see the instructions below.
+- add inference script (assuming previously extracted 2D keypoints and known camera parameters);

-**Next release**: Extract 2D keypoint using this repository and estimate camera extrinsics.
+- run inference from `main.py`;
+- add instructions and command line options (see _3D pose estimation model (inference)_).

+🚧 **Next release**:  (v0.2)

+- add a script to extract 2D keypoints (using off-the-shelf 2D detector such as OpenPose);
+- estimate camera extrinsics for your cameras;
+- short tutorial on how to estimate camera extrinsics and estimate 3D poses for any multi-view data!

+### Note

+It is already possible to estimate camera extrinsics if you previously extract 2D keypoints (see _Relative camera pose estimation (inference)_).

 <img src="https://github.com/kristijanbartol/general-humans/blob/main/assets/transfer-learning-fig.png" width="650">